Attorney at Debt Advisors Law Offices

 Many borrowers take out multiple payday loans to cover the previous one.
 The result: a cycle of debt that’s hard to escape.
 This is where bankruptcy may provide a way out.

-Bankruptcy as a Solution: Chapter 7 vs. Chapter 13
+How Payday Loans Are Handled in Chapter 7 vs. Chapter 13

 Chapter 7 Bankruptcy: A Fresh Start

 • You must pass a means test to qualify.
-If your income is too high, you might not be eligible for Chapter 7.

 “Under U.S. bankruptcy laws, payday loans taken within 70 days of filing may not be eligible for discharge due to fraud presumptions.” – 11 U.S.C. § 523(a)(2)(C)

-Chapter 13 Bankruptcy: Structured Debt Repayment
+Chapter 13 Bankruptcy: Structured Repayment

 Are Payday Loans Dischargeable in Bankruptcy?